sonersg/node-js/README.md

 - puting the heavy tasks at the end ? or executing the heavy tasks latest ?
 - setTimeout, setinterval... are asynchronous
 - async events get offloaded, they run latest

+## event emitter

+- on - listen for an event
+- emit - emit an event